neefrehman/millzbot/README.md

 ### Deploying to a server

 Now that we've got our trained model ready to serve up text, it's time to put it somewhere!
-If you head to the [`/server`](https://github.com/neefrehman/millzbot/tree/master/server) folder you'll see instructions in [it's readme](https://github.com/neefrehman/millzbot/tree/master/server#deploying-your-model) for building and deploying your model, so you can start interacting with it on a server via HTTP.
+If you head to the [`/server`](https://github.com/neefrehman/millzbot/tree/master/server) folder you'll see instructions in [it's readme](https://github.com/neefrehman/millzbot/tree/master/server#deploying-your-model) for building and deploying your model, so you can start making requests to it via HTTP.
 The instructions are derived from [this guide](https://github.com/minimaxir/gpt-2-cloud-run).

 To do this, you'll need to create a free Google Cloud Platform account and project (that will use [Cloud Run](https://cloud.google.com/run/)), and install [Docker](https://docs.docker.com/get-docker/) and the [Google Cloud SDK](https://cloud.google.com/sdk/docs).
 It might be worth getting all of this set up while your model is training in the above step.
 Once this is done follow the steps in [`/server`'s readme](https://github.com/neefrehman/millzbot/tree/master/server#deploying-your-model) to build and deploy your model.